T of C

 This does seem to accord with a possible reading of the article, and Wells supported his interpretation as follows (see also the original text of the poem, below).

-Unfortunately, the isorhythm goes completely against any possible grammatical phrasing of either poem, and in particular it ignores both the parallel structures in Ouyang Xiu's poem, and the fact that the structure he used was (or became) a ci pattern.
+Unfortunately, the isorhythm goes completely against any possible grammatical phrasing of either poem, and in particular it ignores both the parallel structures in Ouyang Xiu's poem, and the fact that the structure he used was very much like a ci pattern.
 It also does not accord with any rhythms naturally implied by the fingering of the version here in Fengxuan Xuanpin.

 17.